kdkasad/classroom-pi-backup-system/README.md

 2. Then run the command `make` to generate `provision.sh` and `client.py`.

 The provisioning script must also contain the contents of some of the files in the `node` directory.
-This is also handled by M4 and the `Makefile`.
+This too is handled by M4 and the `Makefile`.

 ## Repository structure

-The repository is sectioned into three main segments:
+The repository is sectioned into three parts:
-    1. Loose files
+    1. Loose files - Consists of build system files and files shared between nodes and the server
-    2. The `node` directory
-    3. The `server` directory

-### Loose files

-Several files exist in the repository root, chiefly `provision.sh.in` and `client.py`.
-These files are used in both the server and the node and are the main files that will be edited, so they live in the repository root.
-They are symbolically linked to from within the `node` and `server` directory trees.

-The `Makefile` is a script-like file that will perform any processing/compilation necessary to build the files in the repository.

-### The `node` directory

-The `node` directory mimics the filesystem structure of a node and contains the node-specific files.
-Running `cp -aLT ./node /` as root from this repository will copy all necessary files into the correct locations on a node.
+    2. The `node` directory - Contains node-specific files and mimics the directory structure of a node.

-### The `server` directory
+    3. The `server` directory - Contains server-specific files and mimics the directory structure of a server.

-The `server` directory mimics the filesystem structure of a node and contains the node-specific files.
-Unlike with nodes, copying these files is not enough to create a functioning server because some additional configuration needs to happen, e.g. creating the `backup` user.